Eyteur/Keylogger-Discord-Webhook/README.md

 ## Futur upgrades :

-I'm working on an exe which make automaticly the keylogger
+I'm working on an exe which makes automaticly the keylogger

 ------